superfaceai/nestjs-appsignal-example/README.md

 This repository is based on [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-It is extended with Appsignal monitoring to demonstrate NestJS and Appsignal integration.
+It is extended with AppSignal monitoring to demonstrate NestJS and AppSignal integration.

 ## Setup

 1. `yarn install`
 2. `cp .env.example .env`
-3. set Appsignal push api key in .env file
+3. set AppSignal push api key in .env file

 ## Running the app